 Marion was a New York sprint car driver who attempted 11 Indy car races between 1931 and 1937, but only qualified for three races.
 His best finish was a 7th in his first start at Springfield in 1935.
 His best known racing accomplishment was in 1936 when he won the first stock car race at Daytona Beach, at the time sanctioned by AAA.
-Here he is prior to a sprint car race:
+Here he is after winning at Daytona:

 Roscoe Rann (1917-1976)